-The Company has investment incentive certificates deemed appropriate to be issued by the Official Offices regarding investment expenditures.
-The rights of the Company due to these incentives are as follows:
+The Group has investment incentive certificates deemed appropriate to be issued by the Official Offices regarding investment expenditures.
+The rights of the Group due to these incentives are as follows:

-a) Incentives within the scope of the Technology Development Zones Law (100% Corporate Tax exemption), b) Incentives within the scope of research and development law (Social Security Institution incentives, etc.),c) Support for TUBITAK European Union Projects in return for research and development expenditures.
+- a) Incentives within the scope of the Technology Development Zones Law (100% Corporate Tax exemption), - b) Incentives within the scope of research and development law (Social Security Institution incentives, etc.), - c) Support for TUBITAK European Union Projects in return for research and development expenditures.

-Pursuant to Article 8 of the General Communiqué on Corporate Tax No. 6 of the Law on Technology Development Zones No. 4691, the earnings of the managing companies within the scope of this law and the earnings of the income and corporate taxpayers operating in the region exclusively from software and R&D activities in this region are exempt from income and corporate tax until 31 December 2023, the revenues to be obtained as a result of research and development activities are exempt from corporate tax.
+In accordance with the provisional second article of the General Communiqué on Corporate Tax Serial No. 6 of the Technology Development Zones Law No. 4691, the earnings of the managing companies within the scope of this law and the earnings of the income and corporate taxpayers operating in the region exclusively from the software and R&D activities in this region are exempt from income and corporate tax until 31 December 2023.